Polynomial degeneration and the Poisson geometry of truncated polynomials: Lie algebroid cohomology

-Like the splitting $s$, the forms in the image of $\mathcal{S}$ are supported in $U$.
-However, unlike $s$, this splitting has the additional property that it sends closed forms to closed forms.
-Note that $\mathcal{S}$ depends on all the data $(\phi, \psi_{U}, h, \sigma)$ which was fixed at the beginning of this section.
-In particular, $\mathcal{S}$ depends smoothly on the algebroid $A$ (i.e., on the splitting $\sigma$) through the forms $\tau_{r}$.
+The splitting $\mathcal{S}$ constructed in the proof of Theorem \ref{decomp1proof}, and given by Equation \eqref{altsplitting}, will be used again when proving the results of Section \ref{sec:defconst}.
+Therefore, we end this section by making a few remarks about its properties.
+The differential forms in its image are supported in $U$, and it sends closed forms to closed forms.
+Note also that $\mathcal{S}$ depends on all the chosen data $(\phi, \psi_U, h, \sigma)$.
+In particular, it depends smoothly on the algebroid $A$ (i.e. on the splitting $\sigma$) through the forms $\tau_r$.